photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 - initial indexing may take longer than on standard desktop computers
 - the hardware has no video transcoding support and software transcoding is generally slow

+## Setup ##

+### Setup using Portainer ###

+A step-by-step guide to install PhotoPrism with Portainer can be found [here](../portainer/index.md).

+### Setup using Synology Container Manager ###

+To install PhotoPrism with the Synology Container Manager, we recommend following this [beginner-friendly tutorial](https://www.linuxlinks.com/synology-container-manager/) on [LinuxLinks](https://www.linuxlinks.com/).

+## First Steps

+Our [First Steps 👣](../../user-guide/first-steps.md) tutorial guides you through the user interface and settings to ensure your library is indexed according to your individual preferences.

 ## Troubleshooting ##

 If your device runs out of memory, the index is frequently locked, or other system resources are running low: